cunctus/MonkeyboardServer/README.md

 If you use eclipse/maven all dependencies will be downloaded automatically.
 You can also use the precompiled .jar-files from the releases.
 It contains all dependencies.

 Example for running the server on raspbian; this will start the server using the device /dev/ttyACM0, the lib keystonecomm and listen on port 23000 for TCP/IP connections.
-You can use e.g. telnet for connecting with the server on the port.
+You can use e.g. telnet for connecting to the server on the port.

 sudo java -Djava.library.path=/usr/lib/ -jar MonkeyboardServer-0.0.1.jar /dev/ttyACM0 keystonecomm 23000